 Peter joined Bankers Trust as a trader, including starting a New York-based international bond desk.
 This was the first such multi-currency, multi-asset book of any major bank or investment bank in New York.
-The need for multi-asset analytics and a multi-currency portfolio led him to learn programming and to develop his own bond calculators and portfolio system.
-It then became clear in 1983 that a full multi-currency and multi-asset risk model was needed with the growth of derivatives trading and a global clientele.
+The need for multi-asset analytics and a multi-currency portfolio led him to learn programming and to develop his own bond calculators and multi-currency portfolio system.
+It became clear in 1983 that a full multi-currency and multi-asset risk model was needed with the growth of derivatives trading and a global clientele.
 His ability to understand how technology could be used to transform the business led to his moving to the newly-created front-office technology group as one of three senior managers who developed the next generation of global trading systems for the bank.

-He joined Merrill Lynch Capital Markets as co-head of global government securities, mortgage-backed securities and foreign exchange.
+He was then recruited by Merrill Lynch Capital Markets as co-head of global government securities, mortgage-backed securities and foreign exchange.
 There he was responsible for all non-trading activities including risk management, credit, technology, operations and planning.
 He was also one of two Executive Vice Presidents for the Merrill Lynch International Bank group worldwide responsible for regulatory relations, including the foreign exchange activities in the bank group.
 This was his first experience of private banking and wealth management.

 Risk Management Companies

 Peter founded Sailfish Systems in 1990.
-In 1992 Sailfish introduced the first full-valuation, historical simulation, multi-asset class, multi-currency risk system with the United Bank of Kuwait and Mobil Corporation as the two initial clients at a time when the top banks were just beginning to look at variance/covariance models.
-Other clients included Bank of America, National Bank of Canada, Development Bank of Canada and Ontario Teachers’ Pension Plan.
+In 1992 Sailfish introduced the first full-valuation, full historical simulation, multi-asset class, multi-currency risk system with the United Bank of Kuwait and Mobil Corporation as the two initial clients at a time when the top banks were just beginning to look at variance/covariance models.
+Other clients included Bank of America, National Bank of Canada and Ontario Teachers’ Pension Plan.
 This system was licensed by JP Morgan at the same time Sailfish was invited to introduce RiskMetrics with JP Morgan in 1994.
 Sailfish Systems was sold to Reuters in 1995, where it continues as part of the Kondor+ system.